cloud-66-internal/help.cloud66.com/_includes/how-to-guides/clouds/cloud-aws.md

 <h3>Using the AWS CLI</h3>
 <p>If you have the AWS CLI tool installed, you can set up your access policies by running this command:</p>

-<p><pre class="prettyprint" style="font-size:12px">
-curl https://help.cloud66.com/c66_aws_iam_policy.json > c66_aws_iam_policy.json && aws iam put-user-policy --user-name cloud66 --policy-name ExamplePolicy --policy-document file://c66_aws_iam_policy.json</pre>
+<p><pre class="language-shell line-numbers u-whiteSpaceNoWrap"><code>curl https://help.cloud66.com/c66_aws_iam_policy.json > c66_aws_iam_policy.json && aws iam put-user-policy --user-name cloud66 --policy-name ExamplePolicy --policy-document file://c66_aws_iam_policy.json</code></pre>
 </p>

 <p>This downloads our JSON template to your machine and then submits it via the CLI.
-Note that this assumes you have named your user <kbd>cloud66</kbd> as recommended.
+Note that this assumes you have named your user <code>cloud66</code> as recommended.
 You can find more info <a href="https://docs.aws.amazon.com/cli/latest/reference/iam/put-user-policy.html" target="_blank">in the AWS docs</a> if you need it.</p>

 </section>